-Currency risk
+Currency Risk

 The Company operates in United States of America, Canada, and Brazil.
+In addition, the Company usually raises a majority of its funds in Canadian dollars, which requires the Company to convert its funds into multiple currencies.
+This adds complexity, volatility and risk to the Company's operations and financial performance.
 As a result, the Company has foreign currency exposure with respect to items not denominated in United States dollars.
 The three main types of foreign exchange risk of the Company can be categorized as follows: